 - I grew up in the Lake District, but I lived in Manchester for six years and I’d love to do a Working Holiday Visa in New Zealand (before I’m too old!).

 - Edinburgh is my favourite city in the world.
-In 2013, I worked there during the Edinburgh Fringe Festival and altogether I’ve visited six times, most recently for the Edinburgh International Film Festival in 2019.
+In 2013, I worked there during the Edinburgh Fringe Festival and altogether I’ve visited eight times, most recently for a Workaway at CoDE Hostel in 2020.

 - I have two tattoos.
 I got the first during my summer as a Camp Counsellor in Pennsylvania when I was 19.
 It features two Appalachian forget-me-not flowers and a Bob Dylan quote.
 And the second is a thistle I got in Edinburgh.
 I’m particularly drawn to flowers and I’d like many more!